MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Will favorites, history, and passwords be shared between the Microsoft Edge for Business and personal browser windows?

-No – browser favorites, history, and passwords won't be shared between the browser windows.
+No – browser favorites, history, and passwords aren't shared between the browser windows.

 ## See also